 The Thompson Memorial Building was built adjoining the church in 1978-1979 as a bequest from Mr. Victor Thompson and serves the church family and the community.

 Today Church of Our Saviour is no longer a part of St. Martins Parish.
-It is a self-supporting church, under the supervision of the Bishop of the Diocese of Virginia with The Reverend Herbert H. Jones, as Vicar.
-In early fall, the congregation and Diocese will celebrate completion of its new building addition providing more room for community and youth activities.
+It is a self-supporting church, under the supervision of the Bishop of the Diocese of Virginia.
+In the fall of 2015, the congregation and Diocese celebrated completion of its new building addition providing more room for community and youth activities.